 The authors:- John, Paul and Peter, Mark, Matthew, Luke, James and Jude were early Jewish Christians who encountered the Lord, Jesus,

-Matthew, according to the early church fathers, was written also in Hebrew with another version in Greek, however this Hebrew version has since been lost.
+Matthew, also, according to the early church fathers, was "the first to commit to writing the Gospel of Christ, and he published his work in Judæa in Hebrew characters" Jerome 383AD.
+There was a later version in Greek, and the Hebrew version has since been lost.
 Matthew doubtless jotted down notes and sermons and parables during Jesus's ministry, starting after John the Baptist had been imprisoned, when he himself i.e. Matthew (also called Levi), as a tax collector, had been called to be a disciple.
 After writing about Jesus's birth and baptism by John, he records the 40 days in the wilderness, then skips to Jesus's Sermon on the Mount.
 Importantly, Matthew is the only writer to talk about Joseph's background, as an honest and upright man in Israel, and about Jesus's birth in relation to Joseph and King Herod, note, Matthew's father may possibly have been the brother of Joseph.

 Mark was written in Greek for the early church gatherings that were forming outside of Israel.
 It is significantly shorter than the other gospels, and according to Jerome, was written in Greek probably at Peter's dictation / sermons, with Peter most likely speaking in Hebrew about Jesus's life, extempore fashion, moved by the Holy Spirit.
 It records Jesus's ministry, leaves out Jesus's birth, and only briefly mentions the 40 days in the wilderness.
 By highlighting Jesus as the Servant of God, the Aramaic translation of Mark has been found to be more acceptable to Muslim scholars.